-As a first step towards becoming listed at Spotlight Stock Market a company needs to go through a review process.
-The review is made to ensure that the company meet the listing demands and that the information in the listing memorandum is relevant, correct, clear and sufficient.
+As a first step towards becoming listed at Spotlight Stock Market a company needs to go through a legal review.
+The review is made to ensure that the company meet the listing demands and if the information in the listing memorandum is relevant, correct, clear and sufficient.
 The information should be clear and extensive enough for an investor to use it as a basis for an investment decision.

 Review of the company

 Spotlight review the company with a special focus on its business model, organization/competencies, ownership structure, financial and commercial status, and valuation.
 The company must meet the stock market’s information requirements and otherwise conduct itself properly and professionally and exhibit sound judgment.
 Regarding the business model, it is primarily the job of the market to determine whether the model is sustainable and commercially viable.
 The business model – and the company’s valuation as assessed by Spotlight – must be reasonable, however.

 We review the following individuals:

 Review of prospectus or listing memorandum

 Spotlight determine whether the company’s prospectus or listing memorandum meets Spotlight’s requirements according to a memorandum checklist.
 The requirements essentially correspond to those for prospectuses but are more substantial.
 We attach special importance to the descriptions of the company’s business model, commercial and financial status, and valuation.
 Other important areas include equal treatment of stockholders, including the allocation principles used in share issues, and, where applicable, related party transactions.